Fetteresso Forest

 The Fetteresso Forest is a woodland that is principally coniferous situated in the Mounth range of the Grampian Mountains in Aberdeenshire, Scotland.
 The forest has a number of prominent mountain peaks including the Hill of Blacklodge and Craiginour peak.
-A good overlook for viewing the forest from the north side lies on an unnamed tarmack road which leads north from the Slug Road to the Raedykes Roman site.
+A good overlook for viewing the forest from the north side lies on an unnamed tarmac road which leads north from the Slug Road to the Raedykes Roman site.
 The Cowie Water flows through and drains much of the forest.
 To the north of the easternmost part of the forest is the archaeological site Raedykes Roman Camp, as well as Cowton Burn.
 The Slug Road runs along much of the northeast perimeter of Fetteresso Forest.

 Notable features in this vicinity include Dunnottar Castle, Fetteresso Castle, Bogjurgan Hill and Muchalls Castle.